pyranid/pyranid/README.md

 ## ResultSet Mapping

-The [`DefaultResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/DefaultResultSetMapper.html) supports user-defined types that follow the JavaBean getter/setter conventions, primitives, and some additional common JDK types.
+The out-of-the-box [`ResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/ResultSetMapper.html) implementation supports user-defined types that follow the JavaBean getter/setter conventions, primitives, and some additional common JDK types.

 [`Record`](https://openjdk.org/jeps/395) types are also supported.

 ### User-defined Types

-In the case of user-defined types and Records, [`DefaultResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/DefaultResultSetMapper.html) examines the names of columns in the [`ResultSet`](https://docs.oracle.com/en/java/javase/21/docs/api/java.sql/javax/sql/ResultSet.html) and matches them to corresponding fields via reflection.
+In the case of user-defined types and Records, the standard [`ResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/ResultSetMapper.html) examines the names of columns in the [`ResultSet`](https://docs.oracle.com/en/java/javase/21/docs/api/java.sql/javax/sql/ResultSet.html) and matches them to corresponding fields via reflection.
 The [`@DatabaseColumn`](https://javadoc.pyranid.com/com/pyranid/DatabaseColumn.html) annotation allows per-field customization of mapping behavior.

 By default, column names are assumed to be separated by `_` characters and are mapped to their camel-case equivalent.
 For example: